Title:

 Pronouns: She/Her/Hers

-About: Dr. Samantha Dawson is an Assistant Professor in the Clinical Psychology program at the University of British Columbia.
-Since 2009, her research program has focused on identifying mechanisms contributing to sexual function in individuals and couples, with the goal of using these mechanisms to develop targeted interventions for sexual dysfunction.
+About: Dr. Samantha Dawson is an Associate Professor in the Clinical Psychology program at the University of British Columbia and a registered Clinical Psychologist.
+Since 2009, her research program has focused on identifying mechanisms contributing to sexual function and sexual well-being in individuals and couples, with the goal of using these mechanisms to develop targeted interventions for sexual dysfunction.
 Her clinical interests include evidence-based interventions for sexual dysfunction.
-Dr. Dawson is in the process of registration with the College of Psychologists of British Columbia.

 Title: Post-Doctoral Fellow